reach/router/README.md

 </script>
 ```

-For usage information please see the [docs](https://reach.tech/router)
+For usage information please see the [docs](https://reach.tech/router).
+You can also find the docs in the [website directory](./website/src/markdown).

 ## Legal